In-depth reviews

 Advertisement

-As well as offering good all-round visibility, the Kuga is full of neat practical touches that make life a bit easier.
-All versions feature a heated windscreen, cruise control, front and rear parking sensors, as well as a sliding function for the rear seats.
-Ford’s Easy Fuel system is also included, which makes it virtually impossible to fill-up with the wrong fuel.
-It’s a capless set-up - useful because you don’t have to handle a grimy fuel cap at the filling station.
+As well as offering good all-round visibility, the Ford Kuga is full of neat, practical touches that make life a bit easier.
+All versions feature a heated windscreen, cruise control, front and rear parking sensors, and a sliding and reclining rear seat.
+Ford’s Easy Fuel system is also included, which makes it virtually impossible to fill up with the wrong fuel.
+It’s a capless set-up – useful because you don’t have to handle a grimy fuel cap at the filling station.

 Size